 In October 2013, we posted our updated second draft of our ballot initiative here on this website and solicited responses from the community.
 After being online for nearly 3 months, on January 10, 2014 we submitted our final ballot initiative language to the DC Board of Elections.

 After a hearing in February and a second hearing in March, on April 23, 2014, the DC Board of Elections issued the DC Cannabis Campaign the official circulating petitions, which required the campaign to collect 22,373 valid signatures from DC voters by July 7, 2014 in order to put the measure on November 2014 general election ballot.

 On July 7, 2014 the DC Cannabis Campaign submitted nearly 57,000 signatures to the DC Board of Election and after a month of review, on August 6, 2014, the DC Board of Elections certified that the campaign had collected enough valid signatures to qualify Ballot Initiative 71.

 After organizing two seed shares in March and a 6-day DC Democracy Vigil on the National Mall in April, the DC Cannabis Campaign began winding down it’s campaign activities and is in the process of transitioning back to DCMJ.
-We will continue to need your support to help keep the pressure on members of Congress, the Mayor, and the DC Council in order to ensure Ballot Initiative 71 is implemented.
+We will continue to need your support to help keep the pressure on members of Congress, the Mayor, and the DC Council in order to ensure Ballot Initiative 71 is fully implemented!
 Please sign up for our email list to stay up to date on the latest from the DC Cannabis Campaign.